Azhmo/QA-users/README.md

 - Survey
 - Responses

-In the Survey page you choose a user and answer the questions by clickin on the submit button In the Responses page you choose the answers for which you want to get the users count.
+In the Survey page you choose a user and answer the questions by clicking on the submit button.

+In the Responses page you choose the answers for which you want to get the users count.